About the Winery at Marjim Manor

 Winery at Marjim manor is located in Western New York's

 fruit belt.
 This W.O.W.
 (Woman Owned Winery) is owned

 Marjim name comes from a blending of her first name with

 that of her husband, Jim.
 It is a name they created 35

 years ago when they began dairy farming.

-Winery is a truly a family affair: Margo Bittner is president; Margo's daughter, Janet Walker assists with sales and marketing.
+The Winery is a truly a family affair: Margo Sue Bittner is president; Margo's daughter, Janet Walker assists with sales and marketing.
 The fruit comes from Bittner-Singer

 9500 square foot mansion has a unique appearance and history.